-- Risk (APS 113)) and, in the case of an APRA-regulated institution or an overseas equivalent, holdings of debt instruments issued by the entity or other exposures that qualify as Regulatory Capital; and - (b) any portion of current year earnings or retained earnings that represents any amount derived from the ADI's share of undistributed profit or loss in an associate under equity accounting that is reflected in the value of equity investments in associates. - 11.
-For the purposes of this Attachment, other capital support includes, but is not limited to, any facility (other than equity exposures (refer to paragraph 10 of this Attachment)) recognised as a capital instrument, or otherwise accepted by regulators, financial markets and creditors as a capital instrument, or a TLAC instrument, or standing in place of capital.
-The amount of guarantees and other capital support is based on the maximum amount that the ADI could be required to pay under these arrangements. - 12.
+- 11. For the purposes of this Attachment, equity exposures include: - (a) equity exposures (as defined in paragraphs 34 to 38 of Attachment B to APS 112) and, in the case of an APRA-regulated institution or an overseas equivalent, holdings of debt instruments issued by the entity or other exposures that qualify as Regulatory Capital; and - (b) any portion of current year earnings or retained earnings that represents any amount derived from the ADI's share of undistributed profit or loss in an associate under equity accounting that is reflected in the value of equity investments in associates. - 12.
+For the purposes of this Attachment, other capital support includes, but is not limited to, any facility (other than equity exposures (refer to paragraph 910 of this Attachment)) recognised as a capital instrument, or otherwise accepted by regulators, financial markets and creditors as a capital instrument, or a TLAC instrument, or standing in place of capital.
+The amount of guarantees and other capital support is based on the maximum amount that the ADI could be required to pay under these arrangements. - 13.
 For the purposes of this Attachment, the amount of equity exposures and other capital support that must be deducted from the relevant category of Regulatory Capital is the book value of the equity exposure or other capital support, including any amount by which they have been revalued.
 Any intangibles component (such as goodwill) included in the valuation of equity exposures or other capital support must be deducted from Common Equity Tier 1 Capital.
-In the case of equity, or other capital support provided to a subsidiary, this would be calculated as the excess of the book value over the net tangible assets of the subsidiary. - 13.
+In the case of equity, or other capital support provided to a subsidiary, this would be calculated as the excess of the book value over the net tangible assets of the subsidiary. - 14.
 Where any equity exposures and other capital support in non-consolidated subsidiaries, including minority interests, have been incorporated for accounting purposes into the ADI's consolidated group accounts, the consolidation of these entities must, unless the value of such equity exposures and other capital support is otherwise required to be deducted from Common Equity Tier 1 Capital under this Prudential Standard, be reversed prior to the calculation of risk-based capital ratios at Level 2; that is, any retained earnings, other reserves or minority interests of these entities included in Common Equity Tier 1 Capital, and any other items impacting on any other Level 2 category of capital as a result of the accounting consolidation, must be removed from that category for capital adequacy purposes.
-Goodwill and any other intangibles component of the investments in nonconsolidated subsidiaries must be deducted from the ADI's Common Equity Tier 1 Capital at Level 2. - 14.
+Goodwill and any other intangibles component of the investments in nonconsolidated subsidiaries must be deducted from the ADI's Common Equity Tier 1 Capital at Level 2. - 15.
 In considering whether a facility, including a guarantee, provided to a related entity constitutes capital support, APRA will have regard to, amongst other things, whether:

-For the purposes of this Prudential Standard, the reference to 'investment' in paragraph 49 of APS 113 includes indirect holdings such as holdings of units in a trust.
+For the purposes of this Prudential Standard, the reference to 'investment' in paragraph 34 of Attachment B to APS 112 includes indirect holdings such as holdings of units in a trust.